vuejs/docs/src/guide/component-basics.md

 Earlier, we mentioned creating a component for blog posts.
 The problem is, that component won't be useful unless you can pass data to it, such as the title and content of the specific post we want to display.
 That's where props come in.

 Props are custom attributes you can register on a component.
-When a value is passed to a prop attribute, it becomes a property on that component instance.
-To pass a title to our blog post component, we can include it in the list of props this component accepts, using a `props` option:
+To pass a title to our blog post component, we can include it in the list of props this component accepts, using the `props` option:

 ```js
 const app = Vue.createApp({})